armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 The `repoConfig` tag supports a collection of the following values:

 * `branch` - the name of the branch you wish to use
 * `provider` - the name of the provider.
-Pipelines as Code supports the following:
+Pipelines-as-Code supports the following:

    * `github`
    * `bitbucket-cloud`
    * `bitbucket-server`
 * `repo` - the name of the repository

 For example:

 {{< prism lang="yaml" line="9-15" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}